ckkhot/ckkhot/README.md

 An MBA and 5 years of work spanning strategy, marketing, and growth led me straight down the analytics rabbit hole, from the west coast of India to the west-most coast of the world.

 With a prior MBA and a recent Masters, I possess a generalist's breadth with a specialist's depth.
 I'm a strategist turned operator and a marketer turned developer.
-I specialize in AI products, growth engineering, and gtm operations.
+I specialize in AI products, growth marketing, and content development.

 I thrive at the intersection of **Product, growth and analytics** so after successfully navigating the tides of the corporate landscape across agency, media, and tech enterprises, I'm now keen to explore mutual growth opportunities with startups in the Bay Area.